CommunityContributing

 pnpm install -g @inkeep/agents-cli

-Step 2: Push a graph
+Step 2: Push the project

 cd examples

-inkeep push basic.graph.ts
+inkeep push

 Note